RommelTJ/raspberry-pi-course/s07_gpios_practice/00_Notes.md

 * Then optimize it using the library.
   * Using the callback functions and the pause function to wait for the callbacks
   * See 01_ButtonControl3.py

+## Add more LEDs to your circuit

+* Grab a blue and green LED and two resistors
+* Connect them in the same way as the red LED (from the previous exercise)
+* Connect them to GPIO 27 (Pin 13) and GPIO 22 (Pin 15)